pedroassis/node-dependency/README.md

 	module.exports = SideWalk;
 ```

-This module is a dependency manager for NodeJS based on https://github.com/jmendiara/ng-di, which is based on AngularJS's dependency injector.
+This module is a dependency manager for NodeJS based on https://github.com/jmenode-dependencyara/ng-di, which is based on AngularJS's dependency injector.

 ng-di is great, but it doesn't work as it does in AngularJS because it lacks the environment.

-Adding NDI you'll have a environment to handle your dependencies, but as AngularJS you'll have to code for it, but it is worth it.
+Adding node-dependency you'll have a environment to handle your dependencies, but as AngularJS you'll have to code for it, but it is worth it.

 ## Dependency Types

-In NDI we have 3 types of dependencies:
+In node-dependency we have 3 types of dependencies:

 >  1. Class like function
 >  2. Object Dependency